 Miles Standish is an accomplished portrait photographer and the creator and director of Photodrama ®, a unique photo-media methodology integrating portrait photography with executive leadership, professional and personal development.
 Miles has delivered Photodrama to a wide range of senior executives and leaders from industry and government, including leaders in law, medicine, financial services, sport, construction and the public service.

 Miles trained at the highly-regarded fine art photography course at Prahran College (now Victorian College of the Arts) in the mid-1980s.
 He has been a finalist in both the National Photographic Portrait Prize and the Head On Portrait Prize.

-Miles is also a practising commercial lawyer, currently working for Accenture Australia as Legal Counsel, Complex Contracting.
+Miles is also a practising commercial lawyer, currently working for National Australia Bank as Special Counsel, Wealth Technology & Commercial.
 During his legal career, Miles has worked at Mallesons Stephen Jaques (now King & Wood Mallesons), Telstra, NAB and, from 2010 to 2017, was the principal of Standish Legal, a boutique legal practice providing legal services to creative professionals.